MetPX/sarracenia/doc/Admin.rst

 Managing Users on a Pump Using Sr_audit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To set up a pump, one needs a broker administrative user (in the examples: sarra.)
+To set up a pump, one needs a broker administrative user (in the examples: sarra)
-and a feeder user (in the examples: feeder.)
+and a feeder user (in the examples: feeder).
 Management of other users is done with
 the sr_audit program.

 First, write the correct credentials for the admin and feeder users in